harryzcy/konfig/docs/design.md

 Put a new key `group:<group_name>` with empty value.

+## Associate a Config Group with an Environment

+Adds environment to `group:<group_name>` and adds config group to `env:<environment_name>`.

 ## Soft Delete Config Group

 Mark config group as deleted, and add a deleted date.
-It also performs a list optional with prefix `entry:<group_name>:` and the response should be empty.\
+It also performs a list optional with prefix `entry:<group_name>:` and the response should be empty.

 ## Hard Delete Config Group

 Delete the config group `group:<group_name>`.
+This requires soft delete to be completed before TTL time, so that the values in Cloudflare KV is propagated.
+It also checks there's no config entries with prefix `entry:<group_name>:` again.

 ### List Config Entries

+List config entries filtered by config group and optionally environment.

-The list operation that returns the config entries by listing `entry:` prefix.
-This should be filtered by config group and optionally environment.
+This operation does two queries.
+First it gets `group:<group_name>` to make sure group is not soft deleted.
+Then it returns the config entries by listing `entry:` prefix.

+The value of `group:<group_name>` is cached.

 ### Get a Config Entry

 Returns a config entry providing environment, group, and config name.
-The operation queries key `entry:<group_name>:<environment_name>:<key>`.
+The operation makes sure `group:<group_name>` is not soft deleted and then queries key `entry:<group_name>:<environment_name>:<key>`.

+The value of `group:<group_name>` is cached.

 ### Remove a Config Entry

 Delete the key `entry:<group_name>:<environment_name>:<key>`.

+Even if `group:<group_name>` is soft deleted, this operation is allowed, so that any key created during TTL time can still be removed.